Shooting victims remembered: ‘The loss is incalculable’

 "Their Judaism is very important to them, and to him," said chapter co-president Nancy Shuman.
 "Both of them were very passionate about the community and Israel."

-Stein, 71, was president of the Men's Club at Tree of Life.
-He also was among a corps of the New Light members who, along with Wax and Richard Gottfried, 65, made up "the religious heart" of the congregation, said Cohen, the congregation co-president.
+Daniel Stein, 71, was among a corps of the New Light members who, along with Wax and Richard Gottfried, 65, made up "the religious heart" of the congregation, helping the rabbi with anything and everything that needed to be done to hold services, Cohen, the congregation co-president, said.

 Stein's nephew Steven Halle told the Tribune-Review that his uncle "was always willing to help anybody."